The pseudo-fundamental group-scheme: Preliminaries

 \begin{definition} A $S$-morphism $i:Y\to Z$ is said to be a generically closed immersion if its restriction $i_{\eta}:Y_{\eta}\to Z_{\eta}$ to $\eta$ is a closed immersion.
 When $S$ is the spectrum of a field that simply means that $i$ is a closed immersion. \end{definition}

-\begin{remark} A $S$-morphism of group schemes $G\to G'$ can be factored into a faithfully flat morphism $G\to Q$, a \emph{model map} (i.e. generically an isomorphism) $Q\to M$ and a closed immersion $M\to G'$.
+\begin{remark} A $S$-morphism of group schemes $G\to G'$ can be factored into a faithfully flat morphism $G\to Q$, a \emph{model map}\footnote{Notice that a model map is not in general a monomorphism: monomorphisms are stable after base change, and special fibers of model maps are often not monomorphisms.} (i.e. generically an isomorphism, as defined for instance in \cite{BLR}) $Q\to M$ and a closed immersion $M\to G'$.
 When $S$ has dimension 0 then $Q\to M$ is an isomorphism. \end{remark}

 \begin{proposition} Given an object $(Y,G,y)$ of $Pro-\mathcal{P}(X)$, there exists an object $(T,H,t)$ of $\mathcal{G}(X)'$ and a morphism $(T,H,t)\to (Y,G,y)$ where $T\to Y$ (or equivalently $H\to G$) is a generically closed immersion.
 We say in this case that $(T,H,t)$ is contained in $(Y,G,y)$. \end{proposition} \proof